 I've recently run into some space issues on my primary partition on my home Mac Mini.
 Not really problems, since I've got 200GB of additional storage attached to it, but you never want to have a primary partition wanting for space (on any system, as you need that "free space" for the page file/virtual memory).

-On Windows machines, I recommend using a tool like SpaceMonger to profile your hard drive(s) and delete unwanted files, etc. (Note – NEVER DELETE a file unless you know what it is, what it does, and that it’s unnecessary or redundant)
+On Windows machines, I recommend using a tool like SpaceMonger to profile your hard drive(s) and delete unwanted files, etc.

 That was the Keanu Reeves in the Matrix "Woah", in case you didn't recognize it.